alduxvm/rpi-opencv/README.md

 # rpi-opencv

-Test scripts for using openCV with python, all made to running on a raspberry pi, but will work on Mac's and Linux.
+Test scripts for using openCV with python, all scripts designed to work on a raspberry pi, but will work on Mac's and Linux.

 ![rpi-opencv-python-noir](https://altax.net/images/face-rpi-opencv.jpg "rpi face detection opencv python with noir camera")